 The Fund is committed to developing long-term, trust-based relationships with our partners to deepen their impact.
 We holistically support our investee partners “beyond the check”.
 While we customize engagement with each investee partner, we typically offer strategic advice, connections to our network, capacity building, cohort convenings, strategic communications, help with hiring, follow-on funding opportunities, the full assets of the WES social enterprise, and more.

 We also partner with organizations that are fostering collaboration, advancing research, and developing tools to create inclusive impact investing ecosystems.

 Explore and learn more about the Fund’s investee and ecosystem partners below:

-We are excited to meet innovators, entrepreneurs, and fellow travelers who are reimagining the building blocks of wealth: education, employment, financial health, supportive services, and ownership.
+We are excited to meet innovators and entrepreneurs who are reimagining the building blocks of wealth: education, employment, financial health, supportive services, and ownership.